 CNA Classes & Programs in Mississippi

 Certified nursing assistants (CNAs), commonly referred to as nursing aides in Mississippi, are important members of the patient care team.
 Working alongside licensed practical nurses and registered nurses, CNAs assist patients with activities of daily living, take and record vital signs and sanitize patient rooms.
-An entry-level position that requires a basic training program and certification exam, nursing aides often go on to become LPNs or RNs after being introduced to the nursing profession as a CNA.
+As an entry-level position that requires a basic training program and certification exam, nursing aides often go on to become LPNs or RNs after being introduced to the nursing profession as a CNA.
 In Mississippi, CNAs earn an average annual salary of $22,790, according to the U.S. Bureau of Labor Statistics.

 The first step in becoming a nursing aide is to enroll in a nursing assistant training program that is approved by your state, and then take your state's certification exam.
 In Mississippi, CNA training programs are offered at many community colleges, vocational schools, and some medical centers and long-term care facilities.
 For more information about admissions requirements for CNA programs in Mississippi, please visit our CNA Training Programs Admissions page.